-The preference of potential buyers must be considered in determing the varieties to grow.
+The preference of potential buyers must be considered in determining the varieties to grow.
 If the crop is to be grown for processing, the processor will designate the variety to be grown.
-Varieties differ in the following characteristics: (1) growth habit-vining, semi-vining and bunch; (2) pod color at green shell stage-the color may vary from green to silvery to purple; (3) seed color -cream, buff, brown, red, black, spotted and speckled; (4) eye color-varies from no color to pinkish, maroon eye to black eye; (5) seed type-crowder, semi-crowder and non-crowder.
-A crowder pea is one in which the seeds are crowded in the pod, causing seed to be blunt on the end.
+Varieties differ in the following characteristics: (1) growth habit-vining, semi-vining, and bush; (2) pod color at green shell stage - the color may vary from green to silvery to purple; (3) seed color - cream, buff, brown, red, black, spotted, and speckled; (4) eye color - varies from no color to pinkish, maroon eye to black eye; (5) seed type - crowder, semi-crowder, and noncrowder.
+A crowder pea is one in which the seeds are crowded in the pod, causing seed to be blunt on the ends.